EB2 NIW Requirements

 Using Premium Processing to expedite the I-140 decision is a personal choice you should make based on a number of factors, such as your financial health and the current USCIS processing times.
 In this blog post I have provided the key aspects to help you make your decision.

-The Visa Bulletin is released every month and helps understanding when you can file for an adjustment of status with form I-485.
+The Visa Bulletin is released every month and helps understanding when you can file for an adjustment of status with form I-485 or simply when you will be able to finish the whole process.
 However, it can be confusing to interpret.
 If you want to read all about it, check this blog post where I go over it.

 NIW, or National Interest Waiver, is a sub-category within the EB-2 green cards.
 The EB-2 category is for individuals with an advanced degree or exceptional ability.
 The NIW application needs to meet a higher bar than a regular EB-2 submission.
 In addition to the advanced degree or exceptional ability, the petitioner has to demonstrate that their endeavor is of substantial merit and it benefits the US, among others.